Ari-Ralph/cp1404practicals/README.md

 ## About Programmer

-These programs were written by Ari Ralph, in their second year of a Bachelor of Biomedical Sciences - Major in Bioinformatics (Hence the programming subject:) )
+These programs were written by Ari Ralph, in their second year of a Bachelor of Biomedical Sciences.
+They are studying a Major in Bioinformatics, hence the programming subject. :)

 ## Main Lessons About Clean Code